Cell Phone Video Captures Hero Saving 8-Year-Old During Shooting That Killed Stockton Officer

 “I don’t know who, but another man helped me flip him over and I tried my hardest, I was looking for holes, I was trying to get his vest off,” McClure said.

-McClure said she was with him for just moments, as officers arrived.READ MORE: What We Know About Stockton Police Officer Jimmy Inn
+McClure said she was with him for just moments, as officers arrived.READ MORE: Man Accused Of Stealing Sailboat And Getting It Stuck Under Tower Bridge

 “And I was just begging him to hang on, hang on, hang on, ‘they’re coming,'” McClure said.